rob-brown/amo_system/apps/tournament_runner/README.md

 This involves editing some system files too.
 You may need to run the `run_controller_cli.py` script to pair your Nintendo Switch to your Raspberry Pi.

+## OpenCV Installation

+See the [Vision library](../vision/README.md) for details about installing OpenCV.

 ## Challonge API Key

 See the [Challonge API documentation](https://api.challonge.com/v1) for instructions